-Collins McNicholas preference is to work with clients as a Recruitment Partner.
-Ideally this is on an exclusive basis which provides a solid platform to strike the optimum balance between quality of service and speed of delivery.
+Collins McNicholas’ preference is to work with clients as a Recruitment Partner.
+Ideally, this is on an exclusive basis which provides a solid platform to strike the optimum balance between quality of service and speed of delivery.
 The best time to establish such an exclusive relationship is at the start-up phase where the relationship is formed before the recruitment process has commenced.

-Alternatively we work in relationships where we are one of two or possibly one of three suppliers where the client treats the chosen suppliers as recruitment partners with the quality of relationship that this implies.
+Alternatively, we work in relationships where we are one of two or possibly one of three suppliers where the client treats the chosen suppliers as recruitment partners with the quality of the relationship that this implies.
 This kind of arrangement can work well especially where the other two suppliers have been carefully selected by the client.
 This enables the three recruitment partners to continue to put a strong emphasis on quality and to ensure that their work is informed by recognised standards of professional practice.

-We have more or less walked away from relationships where there are multiple suppliers which have often been often poorly selected, where the focus is on speed only and where quality and professional standards take a back seat.
+We have more or less walked away from relationships where there are multiple suppliers that have often been often poorly selected, where the focus is on speed only and where quality and professional standards take a back seat.

 Over the years we have succeeded in convincing most of our clients that ‘less is more’ and that they can expect a better service from us where we are an exclusive supplier or where we are one of only two or three suppliers.
 The reason why this is the case is simple.
-As the owner of a recruitment business which employs a team of professional and highly paid consultants I cannot afford to have them spending much time on any vacancy unless there is a reasonable probability that they will fill that vacancy.
+As the owner of a recruitment business that employs a team of professional and highly paid consultants I cannot afford to have them spending much time on any vacancy unless there is a reasonable probability that they will fill that vacancy.
 The probability of successfully filling a vacancy ranges from 100% in an exclusive relationship down to 33% in a situation where there are two other suppliers.
 These are odds I can work with and nowadays most employers understand the commercial realities underpinning such a policy.
 This decision to focus on companies where we are on a short preferred supplier list (PSL) has become much more important in a situation where most of the vacancies given to recruitment agencies are ones which are hard to fill and which require extensive research to come up with a shortlist of high calibre candidates.
-Owners of successful recruitment companies simply cannot afford to have their best consultants working on hard to fill positions if there is not a reasonable probability of success after they have produced a short list of suitable candidates.
+Owners of successful recruitment companies simply cannot afford to have their best consultants working on hard to fill positions if there is not a reasonable probability of success after they have produced a shortlist of suitable candidates.
 It is interesting that since I first wrote this article in October 2012 the mantra of ‘less being more’ is becoming more established in the recruitment industry and is leading to better outcomes for clients and agencies alike.